 Hi friends, Scott Mabe here again.
 I know we’ve talked about many technical things in my past blogs.
 Today, we’re going to get more personal and look at your own cloud journey as an AWS-certified IT pro.
 I’ve traveled that path myself.

 I started my own cloud computing career in 2011.
 It's been a long and winding road getting to where I am today.
 I doubt that I would know as much as I do about cloud solutions with Amazon Web Services (AWS) and its cloud computing platform had I not started to study for its certifications.

 As Amazon Web Services puts it, AWS Certification, “helps learners build credibility and confidence by validating their cloud expertise with an industry-recognized credential and organizations identify skilled professionals to lead cloud initiatives using AWS.”

 That’s definitely true, but for me, it was more than validation of my expertise.
 It reshaped the way I work and how I look at the cloud.
-And because I work at an organization that's an AWS Advanced Consulting Partner, I wanted to be sure I was certified.
+And because I work at an organization that's an AWS Advanced Consulting Partner, I wanted to be sure I was certified in AWS solutions.

 AWS Certifications Are Life-Changing